Cherine Fahd: Works

 In 2016–2017 Fahd produced the Series You Look like..., a series of photographs of 12 men with beards.
 Two were of her brothers, often asked by their mother to shave off their beards because, as Lebanese men, they looked like terrorists.
 Other photographs were of men of different heritage.
 Fahd's series raises questions about how we judge people by their appearances.

-In 2018 Fahd was one of the artists invited into The National: New Australian Art (a Biennial sponsored by the Art Gallery of NSW, the Carriageworks, and the Museum of Contemporary Art, Sydney), Fahd exhibited photographs from her family's archive in an exhibition called Apókrypho, a Greek word meaning secret or unknown.
+In 2018 Fahd was one of the artists invited into The National: New Australian Art (a Biennial presented by the Art Gallery of NSW, the Carriageworks, and the Museum of Contemporary Art, Sydney), Fahd exhibited at Carriageworks a series of photographs adapted from her family archive called Apókryphos, a Greek word meaning secret or unknown.
 The photos, originally taken in 1975, show the grief of a family funeral as well as a portrait of the Lebanese-Australian community of the 1970s.
 Each photo has been annotated by Fahd with both an explanation, and an expression of her feelings.
 That text is essential to the works.
 The funeral occurred when Fahd was two years old.
 The photographs and annotations make public visual and private expressions of grief.
 The viewer becomes involved.
 The deceased is never seen, only the mourners who are individually identified in the annotations.
 As the series progresses, her own comments became increasingly personal until she began to use children's intimate names for grandmother, the widow.
+Following its presentation at Carriageworks, the series was acquired for the collection of the Art Gallery of New South Wales.